Reclaimed water: Planned potable reuse

 Planned potable reuse is publicly acknowledged as an intentional project to recycle water for drinking water.
 There are two ways in which potable water can be delivered for reuse – "Indirect Potable Reuse" (IPR) and "Direct Potable Reuse".
 Both these forms of reuse are described below, and commonly involve a more formal public process and public consultation program than is the case with de facto or unacknowledged reuse.

-Some water agencies reuse highly treated effluent from municipal wastewater or resource recovery plants as a reliable, drought proof source of drinking water.
+Some water agencies reuse highly treated effluent from municipal wastewater or resource recovery plants as a reliable, drought-proof source of drinking water.
 By using advanced purification processes, they produce water that meets all applicable drinking water standards.
-System reliability and frequent monitoring and testing are imperative to them meeting stringent controls.
+System reliability and frequent monitoring and testing are imperative to their meeting stringent controls.

-The water needs of a community, water sources, public health regulations, costs, and the types of water infrastructure in place, such as distribution systems, man-made reservoirs, or natural groundwater basins, determine if and how reclaimed water can be part of the drinking water supply.
+The water needs of a community, water sources, public health regulations, costs, and the types of water infrastructure in place— such as distribution systems, man-made reservoirs, or natural groundwater basins— determine if and how reclaimed water can be part of the drinking water supply.
 Some communities reuse water to replenish groundwater basins.
 Others put it into surface water reservoirs.
 In these instances the reclaimed water is blended with other water supplies and/or sits in storage for a certain amount of time before it is drawn out and gets treated again at a water treatment or distribution system.
 In some communities, the reused water is put directly into pipelines that go to a water treatment plant or distribution system.

 Modern technologies such as reverse osmosis and ultraviolet disinfection are commonly used when reclaimed water will be mixed with the drinking water supply.

 Many people associate a feeling of disgust with reclaimed water and 13% of a survey group said they would not even sip it.
 Nonetheless, the main health risk for potable use of reclaimed water is the potential for pharmaceutical and other household chemicals or their derivatives (environmental persistent pharmaceutical pollutants) to persist in this water.
-This would be less of a concern if human excreta was kept out of sewage by using dry toilets or preferably, systems that treat blackwater separately from greywater.
+This would be less of a concern if human excreta was kept out of sewage by using dry toilets or, alternatively, systems that treat blackwater separately from greywater.